 A landing page is crucial to promote your Minimum Viable Product.
 You can redirect the landing page visitors to the app download page.

 You can run a paid campaign on Google and Social channels to promote your MVP landing page and get your initial downloads from there.
-You need to highlight the USP of your product on your landing page with a compelling headline and call to action.
-You also need to explain why your product will be useful to your audiences and can even add a short video that talks about the product and your vision going forward.
+You need to highlight the USP of your product on your landing page with a compelling headline and call-to-action.
+You also need to explain why your product will be useful to your audience and can even add a short video that talks about the product and your vision going forward.